-Does this new policy mean that LGBT spouses and partners of American citizens and green card holders will no longer be deported?
+Does this policy mean that LGBT spouses and partners of American citizens and green card holders will no longer be deported?

 This is an important step forward and will certainly prevent the removal of some LGBT foreign nationals (both in binational couples and not in binational couples) if they do not fall within the enforcement priorities.
 However, there is no blanket policy that anyone married to or in a relationship with an American will not be deported; everything is being reviewed on a case-by-case basis.
-So, it remains to be seen how the criteria are applied and how many cases are actually closed.

-How will the case closure procedure work?
+How does the case closure procedure work?

-Is it true that people whose cases are closed will get work authorization?
+Is it true that people whose cases are closed get work authorization?
 Should I try to get into removal proceedings?